Million Dollar Bill: Music video

 Houston in the music video for "Million Dollar Bill" dancing as dollar bills fall around her alluding to the theme of the song.

 The music video for 'Million Dollar Bill' was directed by Melina Matsoukas (who directed the music video for Houston's previous song "I Look to You"), known for working with artists such as Kylie Minogue, Beyoncé, Lady Gaga and Ciara.
+The video ranked at the bottom of BET's Notarized: Top 100 Videos of 2009.

 It premiered on Houston's official website on September 16, 2009.

+The video also made its world premiere on the music video stations BET, VH1 and MTV2 shortly after Houston's interview with Oprah Winfrey aired.

 The video featured Houston entering a dry cleaners and making her way through a kitchen wearing a fur coat.
 On exiting the kitchen, the music begins, and she walks into a night club with her then removing her coat and singing on a small stage.

 Throughout the video, Houston is seen in several different outfits, including a metallic dress and knee high boots, and, as the video progresses, a pink dress and a full-length silver dress.
 The video concludes as Houston is walking away in the silver dress, with dollar bills blowing around.

+It would become the last music video Houston would produce prior to her death.

+Legacy and retrospective accolades

+The song was first covered by former American Idol singer Frenchie Davis in 2010.
+Since then, it's been covered by several acts including Wyles, Alan Benn, Block & Crown and Kevin McKay.
+In 2023, it was covered by Beyond Chicago with Majestic and Alex Mills as featured guests.
+Their rendition was a modest top 75 hit in the United Kingdom upon its release that year.
+The song was also sampled by several acts including Genius of Time, Sweater Beats, Crowd Control, X3 and Bright Light Bright Light, who performed a mashup of the song and Wham!'s 1984 hit, "Last Christmas".

+Since Houston's death, the song has appeared in best-of lists in relation to Houston.
+In 2024, Forbes listed the song as one of Houston's 20 greatest songs, writing that the song "mirrored the nostalgic and uptempo disco influence of songs from the ‘80s", and that despite the song not winning Houston any awards, wrote that it "showed that the singer truly enjoyed her craft, even in the later stages of her career."
+In their list of the 25 best Houston songs, Entertainment Weekly ranked the dance song 17th place, writing that the song "was a sweetly saucy celebration of feeling like hot currency in the right relationship".
+In its list of Houston's 40 best songs, BET ranked it 32nd place, writing that the song "finds her recapturing her youthful, party-starting early days".